 The queue for applicants for residency and naturalization shall be publicly disclosed, and applications must be processed in the order they were received.
 The President shall have the discretion to select no more than three thousand applicants for expedited processing every fiscal year with three-fifths consent of Congress.
-The President must provide a written explanation of the reasons for the expedited processing based solely upon the promotion of national security, or the possession of exceptional economic or scientific benefits.
+The President must provide a written explanation of the reasons for the expedited processing based solely upon the promotion of national security.